Hoosat-Oy/hoosat-mo/README.md

     ```

 ### Dependencies

-- Requires `mo:json` for parsing UTXO responses from the Kaspa API.
+- Requires `mo:json` for parsing UTXO responses from the Hoosat API.
 - Uses the IC management canister (`ic:aaaaa-aa`) for ECDSA public key retrieval and signing.

 ### Notes

 - The canister requires access to the `dfx_test_key` for ECDSA operations.
 Ensure the canister has sufficient cycles (e.g., 30B for signing, 230B for HTTP requests) and permissions for `aaaaa-aa`.
 - The `submit_transaction` function is a placeholder (commented out).
-To submit transactions, implement an HTTP request to the Kaspa API (e.g., `https://api.kaspa.org/transactions`).
+To submit transactions, implement an HTTP request to the Hoosat API (e.g., `https://api.Hoosat.org/transactions`).
-- The canister fetches UTXOs from `api.kaspa.org`.
+- The canister fetches UTXOs from `api.Hoosat.org`.
 Handle potential API rate limits or errors (e.g., via retry logic).

 ## Modules

 ### `address.mo`

-Provides functions for encoding and decoding Kaspa addresses using the CashAddr format, converting public keys to script public keys, and handling hex conversions.
+Provides functions for encoding and decoding Hoosat addresses using the CashAddr format, converting public keys to script public keys, and handling hex conversions.

 #### Constants

 - `SCHNORR : Nat = 0`: Represents Schnorr-based addresses (32-byte payload).
 - `ECDSA : Nat = 1`: Represents ECDSA-based addresses (33-byte payload).
 - `P2SH : Nat = 2`: Represents Pay-to-Script-Hash addresses (32-byte payload).